 Students experience authentic learning by taking part in excursions.
 These may include attending performances, exhibitions, restaurant visits and areas of cultural interest.
 They may also have the opportunity to participate in the Henley High School bi-annual study tour to Japan.

-- ✓ Your house and Japanese houses
+Topics covered in this course include: ✓ Your house and Japanese houses

 - ✓ Neighbourhoods

 - ✓ Asking and giving directions

 - ✓ Shopping

 - ✓ Eating out

 Students are assessed against the Stage 1 SACE performance standards for Japanese Beginners.
 Assessment